shellape/ossh/README.md

 * Passing the parameter "[-r|--rev]" will output first history then current connections.
   The history indicator changes then from "[-b]" to "[-a]" to show history is above.
   This is useful if you have quite a lot of history connections and your terminal window is small.
-* If you know what the overview looks like you can pass the id direclty, e.g. "ossh 1" or "ossh 4+2"
+* If you know what the overview looks like you can pass the id directly, e.g. "ossh 1" or "ossh 4+2"
 * Passing a trailing "p" to the "index" will just ping the ip, e.g. "2p" or "8p-2" or "6+2p".
-* If there's a FQDN in the ossh overview a name lookup will be performed when increasing/decreasing.
+* If there is a FQDN in the ossh overview a name lookup will be performed when increasing/decreasing.
 * There are global variables in the script header.

+  **It is generally recommended to put your modified variables in ~/.ossh_include.conf to avoid conflicts on ossh updates.**

   Read the script's comments for further information.
 Default values:
 ```
 HIST_FILE=~/.ossh_history
 MAX_HIST_LINES=16